Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Numerical results

-Figure \ref{numexWinkler_digital} illustrates the payoff (left) and price surface (right) of the considered digital call option.
-It is apparent from figure that the payoff function is bended at $x=0$ due to the non-smoothness.
-On the other hand, the price function seems to be smoother as a result of the diffusion effect.
-Indeed, the effect of the diffusion term is more visible for large volatilities.
+Fig.~\ref{numexWinkler_digital} illustrates the payoff (left) and price surface (right) of the digital call option.
+The payoff function is discontinuous at $x=0$, whereas the price is smoother as a result of the diffusion effect.
+The effect of the diffusion term is more visible for large volatilities.

-In Table \ref{relerror_BECNRannacher}, we compare the relative errors of Crank-Nicolson and Crank-Nicolson with Rannacher smoothing for linear dG elements with $v_0=0.05225$ and $S_0=1$, where the reference solution $0.483827$, obtained by the semi-analytical formula in Section \ref{model}.
-Here, $N_v$ and $N_x$ denotes the number of partitions in the $v$ and $x$-direction, respectively.
-It is apparent that the Rannacher smoothing produces by far more accurate solutions than the Cranck-Nicolson method especially for fine grids.
+In Table~\ref{relerror_BECNRannacher}, we present the relative errors $|\text{price}-\text{price}_{\text{ref}}|/|\text{price}_{\text{ref}}|$ at $(v_0,x_0)=(0.05225,0)$, and at the final time $\tau=0.25$ obtained by the CN method with and without Rannacher smoothing for linear dG elements.
+The reference solution $\text{price}_{\text{ref}}=0.483827$ is obtained by the semi-analytical formula in \cite{Lazar03}.
+In the table, $N_v$ and $N_x$ denote the number of partitions in $v$ and $x$-directions, respectively.
+It is apparent that the solutions obtained by Rannacher smoothing produce by far more accurate solutions than the solutions obtained by CN method, especially on fine grids.